• Skip to primary navigation

 • Pat the chicken dry and place it on a tray.
 Remove the giblets, if any.
 Discard them or save them for another use.

 • Slice the butter into several pats.
-Season them generously with the seasoned salt or other spices.
+Season the butter pats generously with the seasoned salt or other spices.

 • Separating the chicken skin from the meat with your hand, slide the pats of seasoned butter into these spaces, distributing evenly.
 Season the chicken with any remaining spices.